 Instead, use polyester, or polycotton with a high polyester % (50+) and wool or synthetics for insulation layers and synthetics for outer shell materials.

-I went on an Arctic cruise to Northern Canada and Greenland well inside the Arctic circle where I used a Barbour waxed cotton jacket as my outer shell.
-The good point was that I looked more stylish than nearly everyone else (or so the mirror told me) the down side was that I was less comfortable than everyone else and on several occasions had to dry the coat inside out over night, my wife meanwhile had no issues with her modern gore-tex outer shell.
-I didn't suffer as such, except when I was carrying it in my back pack (they are heavy!) but the shortcomings of material and design soon became apparent, Looks good though if you like the refined country-folk image and more than adequate in cold but above zero conditions, though not for extreme conditions.
+My wife meanwhile had no issues with her modern gore-tex outer shell.
+I didn't suffer as such, except when I was carrying it in my back pack (they are heavy!) but the shortcomings of material and design soon became apparent, They look good if you like the refined country-folk image, more than adequate in cold but above zero conditions, though not for extreme conditions.

 Wool for outer garments - avoid - wool is very widely used for many winter coats and jackets for its feel and look, right up to the highest price points.
 It looks better than it performs as a serious cold weather outer layer.
 In order to provide a substantial outer layer, wool needs to be quite thick which makes it fairly stiff (if it's thin it isn't very warm and the wind blows more easily through it), the relative stiffness makes it gape at cuffs and at the collar allowing draughts, it is also not fully windproof and certainly not waterproof.
 It will simply soak up water if it gets wet.
 On the plus side, wool is still a good insulator when damp or even downright wet (ask any sheep).

-Wool is however an excellent material for a mid insulating layer, when knitted it is softer and more flexible, used in conjunction with a performance outer layer it becomes an ideal cold weather material.
+Wool is however an excellent material for a mid insulating layer, when knitted it is soft and flexible, used in conjunction with a performance outer layer it becomes an ideal cold weather material.